pierre-rouleau/about-erlang/doc/installing-erlang-asdf.rst

 Installation Steps
 ~~~~~~~~~~~~~~~~~~

-To install a new version of Erlang using asdf_vm_ ,  the important steps are:
+To install a new version of Erlang using asdf-vm_,  the important steps are:

 #.
 Set the shell for asdf-vm_ by executing the ``use-asdf``.
    This is an alias to the  ``envfor-asdf`` script it sources.